CTXY/Retrieval_Augmented_Imputation/readme.md

 ./train_siamese.sh
 ```

-Once the retriever is trained, you can build indexes for the tuples in your data lake and retrieve top-k tuples from the data lake. 你可以修改test_siamese.sh里面的参数来修改检索的tuples数量，指定数据集等。
+Once the retriever is trained, you can build indexes for the tuples in your data lake and retrieve top-k tuples from the data lake.
+You can modify the number of tuples to be retrieved, i.e. **num_retrieved**, dataset you want to to index in the file "test_siamese.sh".
+Then run:

 ```powershell
 ./test_siamese.sh